dfelinto/blender-manual/lighting/ambient_occlusion.rst

 The :guilabel:`Raytrace` method gives the more accurate, but also the more noisy results.
-You can get a nearly noiseless image, but at the cost of render time… It is the only option if you want to use the colors of your sky's texture.
+You can get a nearly noiseless image, but at the cost of render time...
+It is the only option if you want to use the colors of your sky's texture.

 :guilabel:`Attenuation`